NDMAC/android-auto-updater-client/README.md

 ## HOW TO

+#### Requirements

+Since you don't put your software on Android Market, you have to enable "Unknown Sources (Allow installation of non-Market applications)" in Settings :: Applications.
+Otherwise you won't be able to install your software or updates.

+#### Permissions
+The following permissions are needed in Android Manifest:

+ * android:name="android.permission.INTERNET"
+ * android:name="android.permission.ACCESS_NETWORK_STATE"
+ * android:name="android.permission.ACCESS_WIFI_STATE"

 ### Start updater client

 The updater client typically starts during application initialization, simply by creating a new instance.